ZeroGDesign/ElectronicEnclosure/README.md

 # MercuryOne
-The home of the ZeroG Nebula Project!
+The home of the ZeroG Electronics Enclosure Project!

 ## License